 To successfully manage a small business, be sure to calculate the actual costs of running a business.
-Too often, small businesses won’t consider the hidden costs of running a business.
-They typically include loans, licenses and legal paperwork, insurance, office and retail space, and employee benefits.
-This article highlights the top 5 hidden costs of running a small business.
-Find out how you can minimize these expenses to grow your business.
+Too often, small companies won’t consider the hidden costs of running a business.
+They typically include loans, licenses and legal paperwork, insurance, office, retail space, and employee benefits.
+Find out how you can minimize hidden costs to grow your business.

 Starting a small business already has huge outright costs.
 Most small businesses spend $2,000 to $5,000 before they can take off.

 Aside from your outstanding capital, remember that you need to pay for the loan interest at some point.
-Especially if you cannot make payments on time, your compounded interest will hike up.
+If you cannot make payments on time, your compounded interest will increase.
 This will make it even harder for you to launch your business.

 To reduce loan fees, try these strategies:

-Different states and cities will require different licenses and permit processes to begin business operations.
-The required fees will also vary depending on the type of business you plan to operate (partnership, nonprofit, corporation, or limited liability company).
+States and cities will require different licenses and permits to begin business operations.
+The required fees will also vary depending on the business you plan to operate.
+It can be a partnership, nonprofit, corporation, or limited liability company.

 Depending on local regulations, you may also need additional licenses and fees to sell certain products (such as alcoholic beverages).
 You may also be required to get a permit for operating an oversized business vehicle.

 Your business may need a lawyer for many business licenses, contracts, and legal disclaimers.
-Another significant hidden cost is litigation.
-According to the National Federation of Independent Business, small businesses are often the target of lawsuits.
-This is because small businesses are more likely to settle than pursue legal action, they are often the target of lawsuits.
+Another high hidden cost is litigation.
+Since small businesses are more likely to settle than pursue legal action, they are often the target of lawsuits.

-Filing a business report annually or bi-annually will require additional fees.
+Filing regular business reports will require additional fees.
 To reduce the license and compliance costs, try these strategies:

 Consider the multiple types of business insurance you need to get.
 These include general liability, commercial property, commercial auto, professional liability, and unemployment.
-In some cases, you may get full business coverage for all of these insurance plans to save money.
+You may get full business coverage for these insurance plans to save money.
 Always research the required insurance policies for running a business in your state.

-Home-based businesses need to get home-based insurance in addition to their homeowners’ insurance policy.
-If your small business has employees, you may need workers’ compensation insurance.
+Domestic businesses need to get appropriate insurance and their homeowners’ insurance policy.
+You may need workers’ compensation insurance if your small business has employees.

 To reduce insurance hidden costs, try these strategies:

 Renting or purchasing properties for your office or retail space entails several hidden fees.
-You don’t just pay for the space itself- you are paying for a real estate agent, office equipment, receptionist services, arranging meeting spaces, etc. Besides, you need to count utility bills, such as electricity, water, and internet access.
+You don’t just pay for the room itself.
+You pay for a real estate agent, office equipment, receptionist services, meeting spaces, etc. Besides, you need to count utility bills, such as electricity, water, and internet access.

-Consider if your business really requires an office or retail space.
-A work-from-home setup or a temporary office space may be enough for your current business operations.
+Consider if your business requires an office or retail space.
+A remote work setup or a temporary office space may be enough for your current business operations.

 To reduce office/retail space hidden costs, try these strategies:

-As the employer, you need to look into financing your employee’s salaries, payroll taxes, and benefits.
-While other employee benefits might seem optional, failing to get these benefits for your employees will result in high employee turnover:
+As the employer, you need to look into financing your employees.
+This question includes salaries, payroll taxes, and benefits.
+By getting these benefits for your employees, you’ll effectively avoid high employee turnover: